nus-cs2103-AY2021S2/tp/docs/developerGuide/effort/effort.md

 ### Difficulties and Challenges

-The Difficulty level of implementing PartyPlanet was high, owing mainly to two reasons: 1) refactoring the command set and 2) implementing and integrating the event book.
+The Difficulty level of implementing PartyPlanet was high, owing mainly to two reasons:
+  1. refactoring the command set
+  1. implementing and integrating the event book

 1. The previous command set had several redundancies.
 We thus refactored the entire command set to be more concise, cohesive and disjoint, condensing all the operations into the essential `add`, `edit`, `delete` and `list` (along with the event book equivalents) to support a more streamlined and consistent workflow.
 In order to create this new and improved command set, we had to think about which commands would facilitate a fast workflow for users.
 After determining the 4 main commands, we had to craft optional tags to these commands, to fine tune the effects of the command.